Making Money in the Field

 Making Money in the Field: The Field Service Guide to Maximizing Your Technicians’ Potential to Improve Customer Satisfaction

-How many times have you been dining out and your server mentions something that grabs your attention—be it a daily special, a dessert, or cup of coffee after your meal—and you order it, though you might not have otherwise?
-Your server not only manages to provide you with better service, but potentially increases sales for their restaurant, while you leave happy and feeling well looked after.
+How many times have you been dining out and your server mentions something that grabs your attention—be it a daily special, a dessert, or a cup of coffee after your meal—and you order it, though you might not have otherwise?
+Your server not only manages to provide you with better service but potentially increases sales for their restaurant, while you leave happy and feeling well looked after.

 This same method of customer service is something that’s incredibly underutilized in Field Service.
 While there are pitfalls that certainly need to be avoided, field technicians have an unparalleled opportunity to bring in additional revenue with minimal effort, while increasing customer satisfaction.

 Your field technicians are already at your customer’s home or business, they have unique insight into what your customer wants and needs and in some cases the capability to activate the request immediately (instant customer gratification).
 Some examples are: